-Many doctors prescribe statins, or cholesterol-lowering drugs, to help reduce a patient’s risk of stroke or heart attack.
-Statins are usually continued throughout an individual’s life.
+Many doctors prescribe statins, or cholesterol-lowering drugs, to help reduce your risk of stroke or heart attack.
+Statins are usually continued throughout a person’s life.

 Unfortunately, statin usage can present certain side effects.
 The most common side effect is myopathy, a painful clinical disorder of the skeletal muscles.